 Optimize for efficiency (without compromising on empathy)

-When it comes to defining great customer service, there’s often the empathy vs. efficiency conundrum many face.
+When it comes to defining good customer service, there’s often the empathy vs. efficiency conundrum many face.
 Which of the two is more important?

 The fact of the matter is that quality customer service is about balancing both empathy and efficiency, and one without the other just isn’t enough anymore.
 According to Hiver’s consumer survey, 80% of respondents expect customer support professionals to be more empathetic, or more responsive, or both!

 So how can you achieve this balance?
-By clearly defining your customer service goals, streamlining your workflow and investing in a support solution that humanizes customer conversations.
+By clearly defining your customer service goals, streamlining your workflow, and investing in a customer service tool that humanizes customer conversations.